 Mic Inputs Required

-The next thing you need to consider is the number of mic inputs on the audio interface.
+The next consideration is the number of mic inputs on the audio interface.
 The mic inputs are the part of the device that connects the analog microphone to the computer.
-This is what gives your podcast a crisp and clear sound through your recording software.
-When purchasing an audio interface, you need to know exactly how many mic inputs are needed.
-The number of mics you need will depend on whether you are doing a solo podcast or whether you have other people on the podcast with you.
-If you are doing a podcast with someone, or have guests joining you for interviews or discussions, you will need additional microphones.
-Ideally, each participant on the podcast should have one microphone and one input in the audio interface, so be mindful of this when shopping for an interface.
-You should also be aware that there are line-in inputs that can be used for instruments but this is likely only to be used by podcasters who are creating their own music to be recorded on the podcast.
+This gives your sound a crisp and clear sound through your audio recording software.
+When purchasing, how many mic inputs are needed.
+The number of mics you need will depend on whether you are doing solo podcast vocals or having other people on the show with you.
+If you are doing podcast vocals with someone or have guests joining you for interviews or discussions, you will need additional microphones.
+Ideally, each podcast participant should have one microphone and one input in the audio interface, so be mindful of this.
+You should also be aware that line-in inputs can be used for instruments used by podcasters creating their audio recorded on the podcast.

-You must also consider the volt phantom power that is needed for your microphones.
-Some microphones are charged by 48 volt phantom power to help them run properly and deliver clear sound, so you should look for an audio interfaces that has 48 volt power.
+It would help if you also considered the volt phantom power that’s needed for your microphones.
+Some microphones are charged by 48-volt phantom power, helping them run properly and deliver clear podcast sound, so you should look for an audio interface that has 48-volt power.

 Type and Number of Outputs

 When choosing the right audio interface for your podcast, you should also consider the type and number of outputs required.
-Some podcasters use their audio interface to record a podcast and then playback the audio to check for clarity.
-This requires different types of input and output functions because when you record the podcast the sound is recorded on your computer through the audio interface.
-But in order to play it back the sound needs to travel from your computer and be processed by the audio interface before the sounds can be transmitted to your headphones or speakers.
-Most audio interfaces will have a headphone output as well as studio speaker outputs so that you can perform both functions, but this is something you will need to check when comparing different interfaces.
+Some podcasters record and then playback the audio – check for clarity.
+This requires different input and output functions because the sound is recorded on your computer when you record the podcast.
+But to play podcast audio back, the sound travels from your computer and be processed before the sounds can be transmitted at your headphones or speakers.
+Most audio interfaces will have a headphone output and studio speaker outputs so that you can perform both functions—still, something you will need to check when comparing different recording audio interfaces.

-The sound quality on audio interface systems varies widely.
-Sometimes you won’t know the difference until you have purchased a couple of interfaces and actually tried them out on your computer.
-Most buyers discover that there is often a trade-off between having better sound quality or having more inputs.
-This is because the less mic inputs an interface has, the better the sound quality tends to be.
-The most expensive audio interfaces, such as those costing thousands of dollars, are usually the exception, as they have the capacity to combine high sound quality with more input and output devices.
-However, due to their high cost, they are often out of the price range of many buyers.
-If you are planning to budget under $1,000 for an audio interface, you are more likely to get better sound quality with less inputs.
+The sound quality of these audio interface options varies widely.
+Sometimes, you won’t know the difference until you purchase a couple and try them out on your computer.
+Most buyers discover that there’s often a trade-off between having the better sound quality or having more channels.
+This is because the fewer mic inputs an interface has, the better the sound quality.
+The most expensive audio interfaces, such as those costing thousands of dollars, are usually the exception, as they have the capacity for combining high sound quality with more input and output models.
+However, at a high cost, they are often out of the price range of many buyers.
+If you are affordable budget planning under $1,000, you will likely get better podcast sound quality with fewer audio inputs.

-You may be interested in knowing how signals are sent to your computer with the audio interface.
-This is normally done with a USB cable, thunderbolt cable or FireWire that connects to your computer from the interface.
-It is important to remember that audio interfaces that use thunderbolt cables are usually only compatible with McIntosh computers, so watch out for this if you have a PC.
-Most standard products will work with a Mac computer but for podcasters who have a PC, a bit of extra research is required when choosing your audio interface.
+You may be interested in knowing how metering signals are sent with the audio interface.
+This is typically done with a USB cable, thunderbolt cable, or FireWire that connects to your computer.
+Remember, audio interfaces that use thunderbolt cables must usually be only compatible with McIntosh computers, so watch out for this if you have a PC.
+Most standard products will work with a Mac computer, but for podcasters who have a PC, a bit of additional research is required when choosing your audio interface.

-Some podcasters do all of their recording in a single room or studio which makes it easy to set up your equipment.
-However, some podcasters are constantly traveling and like to record their podcasts on the road.
-For these people, they will be glad to know that portable audio interfaces can be purchased which can work with Ipads and other ios devices.
-These interfaces provide good sound quality without the bulkiness of carrying heavy equipment along with you when you are traveling.
+Some podcasters do all of their recording in a single room or studio, making it easy to set up your equipment.
+However, some podcasters are constantly traveling and record their podcasts on the road.
+These people will be glad that portable audio interfaces can be purchased that can work with Ipads and other ios devices.
+These recording interfaces provide good sound quality without the bulkiness of carrying heavy equipment along with you when you are traveling.